Mount Mary University: Marian Art Gallery

 Mount Mary University's Marian Art Gallery hosts national, regional, and local art shows throughout the year.
 School of Arts and Design students, faculty, and alumnae also have the opportunity to display their work in the gallery.
 The gallery is open to the public and is located on the first floor of Caroline Hall.

 Starving Artists' Show

 Since 1968, Mount Mary has been hosting the annual Starving Artists' Show.
-The show features local and national artists who work in all types of mediums, selling artwork for $100 or less.
-Attendance has averaged 8,000 or higher in recent years.
+The show features local and national artists, selling artwork for $100 or less.

 Athletics

 The Mount Mary athletic teams are called the Blue Angels.
+The university is members of the National Association of Intercollegiate Athletics' Chicagoland Collegiate Athletic Conference, beginning in the 2025–26 school year.

-The university is a member of the NCAA Division III ranks, primarily competing in the Coast to Coast Athletic Conference (C2C) since the 2020–21 academic year.
+The Blue Angels were previously a member of the NCAA Division III ranks, primarily competing in the Coast to Coast Athletic Conference (C2C) since the 2020–21 academic year.
 The Blue Angels previously competed in the short-lived now defunct American Collegiate Athletic Association (ACAA) from 2018–19 to 2019–20; as well as an NCAA D-III Independent until after the 2017–18 school year.

 Mount Mary competes in six intercollegiate varsity sports: basketball, cross country, golf, soccer, softball and volleyball.